In this video you will learn about the relationships that exist when two tangent lines to a circle intersect at an external point.

 Let’s name the two points where the tangent intersects the circle as A and B. So:

-If we draw a radius to points A and B, then we know that a radius and a tangent line are perpendicular to each other, giving us right angles.
-Now, we are going to draw another line from point P to the center of circle O. This gives us two triangles that are congruent because we have a right angle that is congruent in both triangles, a tangent line that is congruent in both triangles, a radius that is congruent in both triangles, and a line that is shared so it is also congruent in both triangles.
+If we draw a radius to points and , then we know that a radius and a tangent line are perpendicular to each other, giving us right angles.
+Now, we are going to draw another line from point to the center of circle .
+This gives us two triangles that are congruent because we have a right angle that is congruent in both triangles, a tangent line that is congruent in both triangles, a radius that is congruent in both triangles, and a line that is shared so it is also congruent in both triangles.
 Since we know that the two triangles are congruent, we also know that:

 When drawing two tangent lines to a circle that intersect at a common point, we end up with two congruent right triangles.
 This means that if we need to find a missing side, we can use the Pythagorean Theorem.